 Fair Value Measurements

-The prescribed fair value hierarchy and related valuation methodologies are as follows:
+The prescribed fair value hierarchy is as follows:

 Level 1 - Inputs are quoted prices in active markets for identical assets or liabilities.